PhoenixYork166/Cybersecurity-research/README.md

 <br>
 <h1>This repository does NOT encourage any forms of Malicious Activities OR Unethical Hacking against any person(s)/Group(s)/Insitution(s) or Government(s)</h1>
 <br>
-<h1>This repository is a medium of collaborative public Learning, Research & Development on how to protect ourselves from modern Cyber Warfare.</h1>
+<h1>This repository is a medium of collaboratively public Learning, Research & Development on how to protect ourselves from modern Cyber Warfare.</h1>
 <br>
 <h2>Most importantly, we still do NOT have any practical approaches against fileless hacking discussed & explained herewith.</h2>
 <br>